Research in the Schnable Lab@UNL is an interdisciplinary endeavor. Here are three main clusters:

 High Throughput Phenotyping

 This area focuses on developing and deploying new algorithms, tools, and datasets for high throughput plant phenotyping.
-On the development side we collaborate closely with engineers and statisticians both here at UNL and at other univerisities around the world.
+On the development side we collaborate closely with engineers and statisticians both here at UNL and at other universities around the world.

 Recent Lab Publications on High Throughput Phenotyping